Top 20 interesting facts about mount Kilimanjaro

 1. Mount Kilimanjaro is the highest freestanding mountain in the world

-Facts about mount kilimanjaro
+facts about mount kilimanjaro

 But the highest freestanding mountain in the world?
 What does that mean, and what happened to Everest?
 Kilimanjaro isn’t part of any mountain range.
 It’s in an entire league of its own.